virgaux/pandoras-vox/README.md

 - Download and install [NodeJs](https://nodejs.org/it/download/)
 - Download and install [Git](https://git-scm.com/download/win)
 - Download the bot installer in this repository.
-- Click Installer-for-Windows.bat for windows
+- Click Windows_Installer.bat for windows
 - Input keycode provided by purchasing the bot.

 ## How to install in Linux (Ubuntu)

-*Installing Nodejs*
+**Installing chromium browser**
+- Open terminal and type `sudo apt-get chromium-browser`

+**Installing Nodejs and npm**
-- Open terminal and install Nodejs by typing `curl -sL https://deb.nodesource.com/setup_17.x -o nodesource_setup.sh`
+- Install Nodejs by typing `curl -sL https://deb.nodesource.com/setup_17.x | sudo -E bash -`
-- Inspect the contents of the downloaded script with nano (or your preferred text editor): `nano nodesource_setup.sh`
-- When you are satisfied that the script is safe to run, exit your editor, then run the script by typing `sudo bash nodesource_setup.sh`
+ *If you don't have curl, install curl first by typing `sudo apt-get curl` then install Nodejs*
 - Once done, type `sudo apt install nodejs`
-- Check if the version of your nodejs by typing `node -v`
+- Check if the version of your nodejs is the latest one by typing `node -v` and `npm -v`
--
-*Installing git:*
+- For certain packages to run, need to run the command by typing `sudo apt install build-essential`

+**Installing git and VIP bot**
 - Install git by typing `sudo apt-get install git`
 - Install the repo by typing `git clone https://github.com/virgaux/pandoras-vox.git`
-- For Linux type on terminal `bash Installer-for-Linux.sh`
+- For Linux type on terminal `bash Linux_Installer.sh`
 - Input keycode provided by purchasing the bot.